 That’s why what you promote is important.
 If you choose the right product and set your marketing funnel correctly, you will not have to worry about your advertising cost as you will essentially be getting paid to build your list.

 That should be your goal!

 You want to be able to build a system knowing that when you spend $1 dollar on advertising to get potential customers you make at least $1 back.
 A strong marketing funnel can earn you from $2 to more than $100.
-OK I might be exaggerating a bit with more that $100 but you get my point right!?
+OK, I might be exaggerating a bit with more than $100 but you get my point right!?

 So now that I explained the concept of your marketing funnel let me show you how I built mine.

 Before I dive into this not everyone will agree with me but what I am about to share with you is strictly based on my own results.
 I’ve tried doing this a number of ways and what you are about to read has been the most lucrative method for me so far.

 So what’s the method?
 It’s simple.
 When a prospect types in their email address, you don’t send them a freebie right away.
 You send them directly to an offer, a sales letter, or a video whatever it is you’re promoting.
 The reason is that you want to catch the prospect at the moment of interest.
 I think I learned this from Andy Jenkins but I honestly don’t remember, but you want to do exactly just that.
 So in my case the product I was promoting sold for $54.
 If you look at the industry average now products are sold at a relatively affordable price for the front end of the product.
 You’ll see products that start at a $1 free trial or $7 through $27 for a front end, then at the other end you will see up sells later down the sales funnel.
 So for my offer to make sales I had to offer a payment plan and broke it down to two payments of $27.